devthefuture-org/yarn-plugin-fetch/README.md

 RUN yarn fetch-tools production
 ```

-And if you are really anal you can do:
+And to get a lighter layer you can do:

 ```Dockerfile
 RUN yarn fetch-tools production && yarn cache clean